 I graduated in mathematics from the University of London (B.Sc.) and earned a master’s degree in Mathematical Finance from Oxford University.
 At Oxford, I conducted research under world-renowned derivatives specialists, Drs.
 S. Howison and P. Willmott, on stock market volatility.
 At the Canadian Securities Institute, I completed the Options Licensing, Futures Licensing, Technical Analysis, Options Strategies and Financial Markets Risk Management courses.
 Additionally, I hold the Canadian Investment Manager (CIM) and Derivatives Market Specialist (DMS) designations as well as that of the Chartered Financial Analyst (CFA).
 The CFA is the highest designation for investment professionals.
 Furthermore, I am a member of the CFA Institute, CFA Vancouver and the Responsible Investment Association of Canada.

-Common investor problems and my solutions
+Common investor problems

 That’s where I come in.
 Clients provide me mandates and I manage their portfolios on their behalf.